XinmiaoYan/PaperTalk/README.md

 # PaperTalk

-# Welcome to our podcasT!
+# Welcome to our podcast!

 Chinese channel: 聊聊Sci